MaestSi/ONTrack/README.md

 Maestri S, Cosentino E, Paterno M, Freitag H, Garces JM, Marcolungo L, Alfano M, Njunjić I, Schilthuizen M, Slik F, Menegon M, Rossato M, Delledonne M. A Rapid and Accurate MinION-Based Workflow for Tracking Species Biodiversity in the Field.
 Genes.
 2019; 10(6):468.

+For further information and insights into pipeline development, please have a look at my [doctoral thesis](https://iris.univr.it/retrieve/handle/11562/1042782/205364/PhD_thesis_Simone_Maestri.pdf).

+Maestri, S (2021).
+Development of novel bioinformatic pipelines for MinION-based DNA barcoding (Doctoral thesis, Università degli Studi di Verona, Verona, Italy).
+Retrieved from https://iris.univr.it/retrieve/handle/11562/1042782/205364/.

 ## Side notes

 As a real-life _Pokédex_, the workflow described in our [manuscript](https://www.mdpi.com/2073-4425/10/6/468) will facilitate tracking biodiversity in remote and biodiversity-rich areas.
 For instance, during a [Taxon Expedition](https://taxonexpeditions.com/) to Borneo, our analysis confirmed the novelty of a [beetle](https://www.theguardian.com/science/2018/apr/30/new-beetle-species-named-after-leonardo-dicaprio) species named after Leonardo DiCaprio.